 Also, I don't like how they handle their cancellations.
 Although you can cancel at any time, they force you to actually pick up the phone and call them.
 Given that I run large websites as well, I know perfectly well that it is SIMPLE to create a way for this to be done by simply clicking a button in the “my account” setting of a website.
 The fact that they annoy customers who want to cancel (presumably to keep you subscribed) irks me a bit.

-Last, the real problem with learning on Kelby Training is the lack of feedback.
+Last, the real problem with learning on Kelby One is the lack of feedback.
 You watch, but if you have a question… sorry.
-You’re on your own.
+You're on your own.
 Video only.